 IIP3 is the intersection point of the extrapolated fundamental power out vs. power in line and the third-order intermodulation product extrapolated line of a two-tone harmonic test.
 IIP3 is a figure of merit that characterizes the linearity of the switch.

-What is floating node and how it occurs?
+What is a floating node and how does it occurs?

-Floating node is a phenomena when a signal goes to an unknown voltage levels due to lack of DC voltage reference which lead to unreliable actuations, possibly leading to hot switching events or switches remaining in the on state.
+Floating node is a phenomena when switch beam goes to an unknown voltage levels due to the lack of a DC voltage reference.
+This can lead to unreliable switching actuations, possibly leading to hot switching events and cause damage to the switch.

 Four cases where floating nodes can happen when using the switch including the following

-Floating nodes can be avoided by using high value resistors to ground to the channel of the MEMS switch which is cascaded to another MEMS switch as shown in figures below.
-These shunt resistors will provide constant DC voltage reference to ground.
-For details please refer to application section in ADGM1304 data sheet.
+Floating nodes can be avoided by connecting high value resistors to ground to the channel of the MEMS switch which is cascaded to another MEMS switch as shown in figures below.
+These shunt resistors will provide constant DC voltage reference to ground and prevent any unreliable actuations.
+For details refer to application section in ADGM1304 data sheet.

-Yes, MEMS switch is lead free.
+Yes, the MEMS switch is lead free.
 It is a RoHS compliant part.
 The “Z” part of the model name signifies a lead free part.